lbthomsen/sd_breakout/README.md

-# sd_breakout
+# SD Breakout

-SD Card Breakout Board
+SD Card Breakout Board designed in KiCAD.
+Production files in the pcb directory.